 This easy to follow guide reveals what rosin is, shows you how to make your own rosin, and even gives you a few ideas on how to use your rosin at home.

 What is rosin?
 How is rosin made?
 Rosin is a cannabis extract, similar to other concentrates, like shatter, wax, and oil.
-However, unlike these other concentrates, rosin wax is extracted without the use of solvents like butane, hexane, and other potentially toxic chemicals, allowing for a safer, healthier extract.
+However, unlike these other concentrates, rosin is extracted without the use of solvents like butane, hexane, and other potentially toxic chemicals, allowing for a safer, healthier marijuana extract.

-Instead of solvents, rosin uses heat and pressure to squeeze the cannabis flower’s cannabinoid-rich oil from the bud.
-It can then be collected and used like any other cannabis extract.
+Instead of solvents, rosin uses heat and pressure to squeeze the cannabis flower’s golden, cannabinoid rich oil from the bud.
+This rosin oil can then be collected and used like any other cannabis extract.

 Rosin shatter tends to be the most expensive form of cannabis extract available.
 This is largely due to the fact that cannabis rosin is made with full buds, rather than the trim and shake that usually makes up the source material for solvent-extracted concentrates.
 Because rosin isn’t made with solvents, it is a healthier option over extracts that use toxic chemicals, and since it is easy to make, you can create your own at home in just a few minutes with a makeshift rosin press.

-Rosin is also commonly found for sale in marijuana dispensaries where it can have a high price tag due to its purity and quality.
+Rosin is also commonly found for sale in marijuana dispensaries where it can have a high price tag due to its purity, quality, and cost of making.
+Unlike other marijuana extracts, rosin is usually produced in small batches and uses full marijuana buds instead of low quality shake and other leftover cannabis plant material.

 How to Make Rosin at Home